How To Calculate Labour Costs As A Heating & Plumbing Business

 Step 1: Add up all employee salaries

-The first step is to calculate how much you pay your employees.
-If you work as a sole trader, this would be simply the salary you pay yourself.
+Calculate how much you pay your employees, plus any national insurance, private pension contributions, and other benefits.
+If you work as a sole trader, this would be simply the salary you “pay” yourself.

 Step 2: Factor in any additional costs